What is Inventory Management?

 Inventory management is the process of ensuring that a company always has the products it needs on hand and that it keeps costs as low as possible.

 Inventories are company assets that are intended for use in the production of goods or services made for consignment (subject to return by a retailer) or in transit., are currently in the production process, or are finished products held for in the ordinary course of business. also includes goods or services that are on

 internal controls over , including safeguarding the from damage or theft, using purchase orders to track movement, maintaining an ledger, and frequently comparing physical counts with recorded amounts.management also means maintaining effective

-Common methods include "first in, first out" (FIFO), "last in, first out" (LIFO), and lower of cost or (LCM).
+Common FIFO), 'last in, first out' (LIFO), and lower of cost or (LCM).
 Some industries, such as the retail industry, tailor these methods to fit their specific circumstances.
-Public companies must disclose their methods in the accompanying their .
+Public companies must disclose their methods in the accompanying their .methods include 'first in, first out' (

-management makes its biggest mark on the line item of the balance sheet.
-That line item doesn't just reflect the cost of the ; it also reflects costs directly or indirectly incurred in readying an item for , including not only the purchase price of that item but the freight, receiving, unpacking, inspecting, storage, maintenance, insurance, , and other costs associated with it.
+balance sheet.
+That line item doesn't just reflect the cost of the ; it also reflects costs directly or indirectly incurred in readying an item for , including not only the purchase price of that item but the freight, receiving, unpacking, inspecting, storage, maintenance, insurance, , and other costs associated with it.management makes its biggest mark on the line item of the

 warehousing, insurance, shipping, and other services related to obtaining and maintaining .
 All of these affect the bottom line.
 Finding the best way to buy, store and move can make the difference between profits and losses for many companies.management is also a key part of managing a company's supply chain.
 Buy too much stuff, and a company can end up paying more for